ekdms95/VirtualProtectHookBypass/README.md

 Bypass WinAPI Hook via Directly syscall

 How can Directly Syscall ?
--> copy function with assembly
+-> copy function using assembly

 Just directly syscalling ZwProtectVirtualMemory instead of calling the export to syscall in ntdll.dll.